West Mesa murders: Suspects

 In August 2010, police searched several properties in Joplin, Missouri, associated with local photographer and businessman Ron Erwin in connection with the West Mesa cases.
 They confiscated "tens of thousands" of photos from the man, who reportedly used to visit the state fair in Albuquerque.
 Police confirmed that they had cleared Erwin as a suspect.
 In December 2010, convicted Colorado serial killer Scott Lee Kimball stated that he was being investigated for the West Mesa murders, but he denied killing the women.

 In 2014, a breakthrough on a decades-old case caused Albuquerque police to become interested in Joseph Blea as a suspect for the murders.
 Blea has been dubbed the "Mid-School Rapist" for his activities in the 1980s; police say he would often break into the homes of 13- to 15-year-old girls who lived near McKinley Middle School in Albuquerque and rape them.
 In one case, there was a DNA sample but the rape test kit was not re-tested until 2010, eventually linking Blea to the rape.
 In 2015, Blea was also suspected by police of killing a sex worker; his DNA sample was located on the inner waistband and belt of a sex worker found dead on Central Ave, a notorious street for sex work in the eastern part of the city.
 In addition, a tree tag from a nursery was found in the area where the West Mesa victims' bodies were buried; it was tracked to a nursery Blea once frequented.
 Blea had women's underwear and jewellery not belonging to his wife or daughter in his home and allegedly told a cellmate that he had hired the West Mesa victims, who he called "trashy".
 Blea was sentenced to 36 years in June 2015 for the Mid-School rape case.

 Legacy

-On June 27, 2020 a one acre park named 'Women's Memorial Park' was opened by state officials on the site where the bodies where found to honor the women and their families.
+On June 27, 2020, a one-acre park named 'Women's Memorial Park' was opened by state officials on the site where the bodies were found to honor the women and their families.